 Samples of Works from previous projects referring to the theme “Ruins of Time”.

-PASSAGE, site-specific installation
+PASSAGE, site-specific installation with industrial sound

 Eleonora Bourmistrov’s practice explores issues around transience, precariousness, instability, time, place, perception, dislocation and ruins.
 She uses deconstructive techniques, such as illusion, simulacra, parody of building processes, mixing genuine and imitation materials to treat themes that are disorienting, ambivalent and challenging, in works including site-specific, audio-visual installations, film, video, painting and sculpture.
 Her focus is physical and human worlds at the point, where things break down, collapse and fall apart – the moments that demonstrate most powerfully the finality of all things.
 The work is dark, dramatic and disorienting.
 It reveals the power of ruination and inevitability but also the beauty of the flux of time and of transitoriness.